stories

 She kept hovering though, needing his attention for one more moment.
 “Wait!” she said.
 “Do you guys carry Pepsi sodas?”
 She was on her tippy-toes, trying to peak over the counter where he was working.
 "Are there Pepsi sodas back there?
 Where can I get them?
 And they need to be Diet.
 Do you have Diet sodas back there?”

-He pointed to the beverage fridges, lined up in the back, practically emitting half of the light in the establishment.
+He pointed behind her to the wall of fridges, lined up in the back, practically emitting half of the light in the establishment, filled with soda.

 “Perfect!” she said and then she let him be.

 A different man was behind me.
-I wondered if he was eaves-dropping too.
+I wondered if he was eavesdropping too.
 I was just on my phone.
-I was always on my phone.
+The whole time, I was just on my phone.
 I was just waiting for my sandwich too.

-I heard her grab three Pepsis and carry them to the cashier.
-She was holding them all in one hand, each cap was pinched between two fingers.
-She was fiddling with her purse with the other hand, I guess trying to get her wallet.
-I watched her place all of them on the counter and they almost fell behind the counter.
+I heard her grab three Pepsi bottles and carry them to the cashier.
+She was holding all of them in one hand, each cap was pinched between two fingers.
+She was barely holding them.
+She was fiddling with her purse at the same time, with the other hand.
+She was distracted.
+I watched her put all of them on the counter and they almost rolled behind it.

-The cashier boy was chewing gum and watching her, but he reacted when the bottles were gonna fall.
-They didn’t though.
-His earbuds unplugged from his phone when he hopped off his stool to catch them.
+The cashier boy was chewing gum and watching her, but he reacted when the bottles were about fall, hopping off of his stool and catching them.
+His earbuds popped out of his ears when he moved.

-He looked flustered when they didn’t fall.
+He looked flustered.
 He wasn’t listening to his music anymore.
 He pushed them forward while they were still sideways on the counter.
 She handed him her credit card, but he didn’t take it.
-He put his hand out like a stop sign, basically saying, “Just wait for the sandwiches to be ready.”
+He put his hand up like a stop sign, basically saying, “Just wait for the sandwiches to be ready.”

-I remember seeing those three, hero rolls, splayed open on the cutting board.
+I remember looking over at those three hero rolls, cut open and splayed on the cutting board before anything was on them.
 I saw the chef press them flat and put them in the toaster.

-My sandwich was ready though, and I had to go.
-I didn’t stay long enough to see the eggs, bacon and cheese put into them.
+By that time, though, my sandwich was ready, and I had to go.
+I didn’t stay long enough to see the lady’s eggs, bacon and cheese put onto them.

-If I stayed long enough to see that, I probably would have said something funny to that guy standing behind me.
-I probably would have raised a question to him, about who the lady was bringing these sandwiches back to.
-This frumpy little Manhattan lady, fussing with three bacon, egg and cheese sandwiches on heroes.
+If I had stayed long enough, I probably would have said something funny to that guy standing behind me.
+I probably would have raised a question to him, who was this lady bringing these sandwiches to?
+This frumpy little Manhattan lady, fussing with three bacon, egg and cheeses on heroes.
 They’d probably barely fit in the plastic bag they’d hand her.
 I imagined in my head, who were these three, hungry people?
 Were they her sons, cousins, daughters, triplets?
-Where they healthy, scared, happy, hungry?
+Were they healthy, scared, happy, hungry?
 Were they already full?
-Were they getting a “surpise lunch” or was this a usual thing?
+Were they getting a “surprise lunch” or was this a usual thing?
 Why were they all drinking diet soda?

 Back then, my mother was really worried about my grandfather.
 She took frequent trips to Indiana by car.
-These were long trips, and I imagined that she drove for most of the hours.
-She’s the kind of person to do that, just to keep driving.
+These were long trips, and I imagined that she didn’t stop driving, no breaks.
+She’s the kind of person to do that, to keep driving.
 That’s the way she is.
 She wants to get there quick and not waste any time.

-I was in grad school when this was happening but I lived close enough to my parent’s home in Maryland that I could come by for dinner on the weekends.
-My parents would sometimes come to D.C. too, and we’d get dinner near my school.
-Every now and then, I’d pick up the dinner bill.
+I was in grad school when this was happening but I lived close enough to my parent’s home out of state that I could come by for dinner on the weekends.
+My parents would sometimes come to see me too, and we’d get dinner near my school.
+Every now and then, I’d think about picking up the dinner bill.
 I was getting to be that age.

-Because I lived so close to home and because my mom was always going out there, I felt guilty sometimes about not going out with her to see my Grandpa.
+Because I lived so close to home and because my mom was always going there, I felt guilty sometimes that I didn’t join her to see my grandpa.
 I knew that he liked me.
 I knew that she told him stories about me, that I was in grad school, studying.
-When she told me about the stories she told him, I felt like I was some postcard on his dresser.
+When she relayed the stories to me, I felt like I was some postcard on his dresser.
 Something for him to look at.

 He sometimes talked to me about it, about my mother’s trips, about my grandpa.
 It always happened when we were alone.
 I could never reveal the gritty details of our conversations to my mother.
 My dad knew more details than I did, about what was really going on out there, and my mother knew all of my dad’s opinions but none of the adjectives that he used to back them up.

-From my conversations with him, I thought that I knew fully what I was getting myself into, in that, I felt like my mom was down-playing the ugliness of the situation out in Indiana.
-Sometimes, not often, she gave hints at the reality out there.
-For instance, I couldn’t believe that my Grandpa hadn’t changed his clothes in two months.
+From my conversations with him, I thought I knew everything that I was walking into, in that, I felt like my mom was downplaying the ugliness of the situation out in Indiana.
+Sometimes, not often, she gave me hints at the reality out there.
+For instance, I couldn’t believe that my grandpa hadn’t changed his clothes for two months.

 Our road trip started in the family car.
 The first thing I was right about was her ritual of driving.
 She drove until she dropped, but now she had someone to take the day shift for her.
 That meant we didn’t stop at all, not even to sleep.
-I still felt like she was watering down her manicness though, like, when we stopped for Arby’s she was smiling, too much.
-I imagined her passing Arby’s on every trip but needed someone hungry like me to insist that we stop.
+I still felt like she was watering down her manicness though, like, when we stopped for Arby’s, she was smiling, too much.
+I imagined her passing Arby’s on every trip but needing someone hungry enough, like me, to insist that we stop.

 I hated it, the driving.
 I’d forgotten that.
-I wished we stretched more, took more rest stops.
+I wished we had stretched more, and taken more rest stops.
 I wish I didn’t have to pee in a bottle, right next to her.
 But when my mom drove, I could tell she was dependent on the sense of dread.
 She lived on the masochism of it.
 She drove really fast.

 We reached Indiana at lightning speed, not because she wanted to get there but because she wanted to get it over with.
 I felt like we did it faster than a robot could have.
-It was so mechanical, the whole drive.
+It was so mechanical.
 When we got to the Indiana border, I needed some sort of sentimentality to remind me that I was human.
 I insisted that my mom take a picture of me with the “Welcome to Indiana” sign.
 I showed the picture to my meeting.
 I passed around my phone.
-It was practically the only photo that I took on that trip.
+It was the only photo that I took on the whole trip.

-When we got to the nursing home mid-day, we were checked in by my mom’s usual nurse.
+When we got to the nursing home at midday, we were checked in by my grandpa’s usual nurse.
 The place was a lot nicer than I imagined.
 There were palm trees there, in Indiana, lining the front of the building.

-Seeing him sitting there reminded me of when we used to visit my grandparents for Thanksgiving or other holidays, before they sold their house in Illinois.
+Seeing him sitting there, looking down, it reminded me of when we visited my grandparents on holidays, before they sold their house.
 He’d always be sitting there, in a chair, doing nothing.
 My gut reaction was always that he was on his phone, checking things.
-But my Grandpa didn’t have a phone.
-He was just looking at his thumbs, moving them around, and frowning.
-That was when my grandmother still took care of him.
-Now that she was oldn too, she couldn’t do it anymore.
+But my grandpa didn’t have a phone.
+Old people don’t check notifications.
+He was just looking down at his thumbs, moving them around, and frowning.
+This was back when my grandma still took care of him.
+But then she got too old herself.
+She couldn’t do it anymore.
+His drinking had gotten out of hand.

 At the nursing home, when we walked into his room, he was only expecting my mother.
-I don’t think she told him that I was coming.
+I realized she hadn’t told him that I was coming.
 I think she wanted it to be a surprise.
 She knew that he’d be so happy to see me.
-We could talk about his nice, new shirt and stuff.
-She told me in the car that it was blue, and Lululemon brand.
+We could talk about his new shirt and stuff.
+She briefed me beforehand, telling me it was blue and Lululemon brand.

 When I walked in, he did say my name, but then it was followed by the most palpable shame I’d ever seen.
 He looked away and down at his socks and said, “Shit,” and crossed his legs.
-He averted his eyes from me and picked up his scotch glass, kind of shaking.
+He averted his eyes from me and picked up his scotch glass.
 My mom and I approached him and then...
 I don’t know, nothing really.
 We talked to him.

 I saw the new shirt on him.
 He was wearing it.
 I mentioned that to my meeting.
-At that point though, with my story though, I felt like I had taken up a lot of time.
+At that point though, with my story, I felt like I had taken up a lot of time.
 I didn’t really feel like continuing with any more details.
-The meeting’s host, a guy named Mark, wanted me to continue talking but he didn’t say anything explicitly.
-I could just tell.
-He let me trail off.
+The meeting’s host, a guy named Mark, wanted me to continue, but he didn’t say anything explicitly.
+He let me trail off and then ended it with a “Thanks for sharing.”
+The room looked around and then someone else started talking.

-The next person in the circle started their story quickly and I sat back and kind of zoned out.
+I sat back and kind of zoned out.
 I started thinking about the lady at the deli again.
-I should have told that story instead because I could have ended with that funny idea of who were the sandwiches for?
+I should have told that story instead because I could have ended with that funny idea of, who were the sandwiches for?
 Who were they for?

 And then I imagined something more; her in her home, not her even eating all of them in one sitting, but rather, eating one, maybe half a one, and then saving the rest for later, to eat over the course of the week.
 She’d have a half a hoagie and a small glass of Pepsi every morning, just to get her day going.